gladiola/blog/_drafts/2018-06-15-XAMPP_webdav_Vulns.markdown

 ## Prove Commo
 The first thing to do was to prove that the two boxes could communicate.
 A simple `ping -c 5 <TARGET IP>` did it.
 Using a browser, it was possible to call `http://<TARGET IP>/webdav` and see Apache serving a "Webdav test page," although no login challenge and reply was given.
 It was just a plain html page.

+## Prove Default Exploit
+The next thing to do, among many trials, was to make sure that I didn't get turned around and somewhow mess up the setting on the Metasploit properties.
+Checking directions against Georgia's book [9], I felt this part was probably going okay.

+## Is webdav Vulnerable the Way They Say It Is?
+So, a question that emerged was that I could not see the default password in the config files for XAMPP's webdav config.
+The Metasploit module and the CVE tell me that the credentials are a default of `wamp:xampp`, but I'm skeptical.
+When I looked into the config file, I could not see the pass in plain text; not much of a surprise, it was hashed.
+Hash looks like MD5.
+So, can we find out if the string provided is a hashed value of `xampp`?
+I suspect that it is because I saw the same string in my config also mentioned in some forum posts asking about webdav and XAMPP.
+No matter, I want to see for myself.

+If the pass is not set to the expected value, then the default creds are not in the older form of XAMPP as it was downloaded from Sourceforge.
+Maybe someone fixed it?
+Or, if they were as they were all along, unadjusted as we would expect they would be, then a reversal of the hash should show the expected pass amoung the values in an MD5 collision.
+I know from grad school research that I came across a paper on MD5 collisions; I'm not sophisiticated enough to haphazardly recreate that research with some ad hoc programs; but, someone else has already made a collision engine for MD5.
+[10]

 ## Annotated Bibliography
 \[1\] _____.
 INTERNET: [`https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/`](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/)